Fujifilm X-T20 vs X30

 Technology-wise, both cameras are equipped with CMOS (Complementary Metal–Oxide–Semiconductor) sensors.

 With 24MP, the X-T20 offers a higher resolution than the X30 (12MP), but the X-T20 nevertheless has larger individual pixels (pixel pitch of 3.92μm versus 2.20μm for the X30) due to its larger sensor.
-Moreover, the X-T20 is a somewhat more recent model (by 2 years and 4 months) than the X30, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+Moreover, the X-T20 is a much more recent model (by 2 years and 4 months) than the X30, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.

 The Fujifilm X-T20 has a native sensitivity range from ISO 200 to ISO 12800, which can be extended to ISO 100-51200.
 The corresponding ISO settings for the Fujifilm X30 are ISO 100 to ISO 12800 (no boost).